upstream-se/guidebook-draft/docs/motivation/scope-and-non-goals.md

 Each of these families addresses essential dimensions of software development and organizational control.

 The argument is not comparative in the sense of ranking approaches.
 It is structural: it identifies a configuration that is not systematically foregrounded as a primary locus of governance.

 ## No exclusivity claim

-The upstream argument does not assert that epistemic × intentional governance is entirely absent from existing approaches.
+The upstream argument does not assert that Epistemic × Intentional governance is entirely absent from existing approaches.

 Elements of intent articulation, decision documentation, architectural reasoning, and long-term alignment appear across families.
 However: